Jett Rocket

-Jett Rocket is a platform video game developed by Shin'en Multimedia for the Wii's WiiWare service.
-It was released on June 28, 2010 in North America and in Europe on July 2, 2010 for 1000 Nintendo Points.
-On November 24, 2010, a demo of Jett Rocket was made available for free on the Wii Shop Channel.
+Jett Rocket is a 2010 platform video game developed and published by Shin'en Multimedia for the Wii.
+It was released on the WiiWare service on 28 June 2010 in North America and in Europe on 2 July 2010 for 1000 Nintendo Points.
+On 24 November 2010, a demo of Jett Rocket was made available for free on the Wii Shop Channel.
+A sequel, Jett Rocket II: The Wrath of Taikai, was released for the Nintendo 3DS in 2013.

 Gameplay

 The player takes on the role of the eponymous Jett Rocket, a planetary inspector who is tasked with stopping the Power Plant Posse (PPP) from polluting the Earthlike planet Yoroppa.
 The objective is to clear each stage within the planet's three areas: the lush and tropical Atoll, the glacial and snowy Northpole, and the toxic and junglelike Swamps.
 Within each stage lies a set number of solar cells, many of which are scattered about and some of which are hidden, that Jett must collect in order to unlock each stage and gain access to the subsequent areas.
 Additionally, Jett must defeat a general of the PPP at the end of each area.
 As with standard platforming games, Jett is capable of jumping, but can briefly hover when using his jet pack.
 Within certain stages, he can also paraglide as well as either ride a hoverboard or a jetboat.
 In addition, Jett can defeat enemies, clear obstacles and activate switches with his "Dash" attack, which can be executed by shaking the Wii Remote while he is standing (which sees him perform a somersaulting tackle) or after a jump (which sees him perform a diving hammer fist).
 The game also features an achievement system that can be completed either during or after completion of the main story.